Mumbai Metro

 In June 2006, Prime Minister Manmohan Singh laid the foundation stone for the first phase of the Mumbai Metro project, although construction work began in February 2008.
-A successful trial run was conducted in May 2013, and the system's first line entered into operation on 8 June 2014.
-Many metro projects were being delayed because of late environmental clearances, land acquisition troubles and protests.
+A successful trial run was conducted in May 2013, and the system's first line commenced operations on 8 June 2014.
+Many metro projects were delayed because of late environmental clearances, land acquisition troubles and protests.